Eschatologue/CM_wiki/docs/class/ranger/broodweaver.md

 When the target of your *Hunter's Mark* or creatures affected by *Suspend* or *Unravel* subfeature dies, you can take a **:rsc-r: Reaction**{ .rsc } and detonate its body.
 Each creature within 20 feet of the point must succeed on a Strength saving throw or take :dmg-force: **Force** damage equals to a number of *Threadling Die* up to your Wisdom modifier, have the Restrained condition, and lifted 5 feet off the ground for 1 minute.
 On a successful save, the targets only takes half damage.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on a success.

-Once you use this feature, you can't use it again until you finish a Long Rest.
+Once you use this feature, you can't use it again until you finish a **:rest-long: Long Rest**.
 You can also restore your use of it by expending 3 Threadling Die (no action required).

 ### Level 17: Weavewalk